 - If mouth pain is severe or makes it hard to eat, ask your doctor about medicine that can be swished 15 to 20 minutes before meals or painted on a painful sore with a cotton swab before meals.
 If this does not work, you may need something stronger.
 Talk with your doctor about prescribing other medicines to relieve pain.Sip warm tea slowly.

 - Eat chilled foods and fluids (for instance, Popsicles, ice chips, frozen yogurt, sherbet, or ice cream).

 - Eat soft, moist foods that are easy to swallow.

 - Eat small, frequent meals of bland, moist, non-spicy foods.
 Avoid raw vegetables and fruits, and other hard, dry, or crusty foods, such as chips or pretzels.

-- Avoid very salty or high-sugar foods.
+- Avoid very salty, spicy, or sugary foods.

 - Avoid acidic fruits and juices, such as tomato, orange, grapefruit, lime, or lemon.